makerdao/governance-manual/delegation/mkr-holder-guide.md

 * Does this delegate hold MKR?
 Is it locked for the duration of the delegate contract lifespan?
 * Is this delegate paid by the protocol or an external actor?
 If the latter, who, and what is their motivation?
-* Is this delegate reliant on the Maker Protocol for their own financial stability?
+* Is this delegate reliant on the Maker Protocol for their financial stability?
 * Does this delegate have a reputation on the line?
 Do they care about their reputation?
 * Does this delegate enjoy being a delegate?
 Have they consistently enjoyed it in the past?
 * Does this delegate believe the Maker Protocol is a public good?
 * Does this delegate display strong morals?
-Are they a trustworthy person?
+Are they trustworthy?

 Many of these questions are hard to answer, hence the requirements for trust: